Quick Answer

 Suboxone Uses

 Suboxone is a critical part of Medication for Addiction Treatment (MAT) programs.
-The U.S. Food and Drug Administration (FDA) has only approved Suboxone for addiction treatment.[2]
+The U.S. Food and Drug Administration (FDA) has only approved Suboxone for opioid addiction treatment.[3]
 It has no other approved purpose.

 Suboxone comes in strips and tablets.
 Both dissolve within the mouth, as active ingredients don’t become absorbed by the body easily via the digestive tract.
 Most people take doses just once per day, but some people need their medications two or three times daily.